The 10 Best Portable Coffee Makers

 Planetary Design Ovrlndr French Press

 Planetary Design appears to have run out of vowels, but that’s OK because it has managed to turn out the best French press I’ve ever used.
 The Ovrlndr French press is solid, if a bit heavy, and unlike every other French press I’ve ever used, it’s super easy to clean.
 Unscrew the bottom, dump the grounds in the compost, rinse, and you’re done.
 As with other Planetary Design presses, the Ovrlndr features the Brü-Stop filter system.
 It consists of an extra-fine screen and silicone ring that creates a tight seal against the side of the mug to prevent grounds from escaping into your coffee.
-I still also like our former Planetary Design pick, the Double Shot 3.0 mug ($35), but I prefer the larger capacity and easier cleaning of the Ovrlndr.
+I still also like our former Planetary Design pick, the Double Shot 3.0 french press travel mug, but I prefer the larger capacity and easier cleaning of the Ovrlndr.